Step-by-Step Guide

 It's always nice to see new users onboarding into the Testnet Oro.

-This will guide you through the process of running your own full node, then and finally running
+This will guide you through the process of running your own full node, then becoming a validator and finally running the price feeder

 Install